 As an alternative to wallpaper, you can use fabric.
 It’s a little more difficult to apply than whitepaper as it doesn’t have as much rigidity, and fabric may be more fragile than coated wallpaper.
 But it allows repurposing any old, good-looking piece of fabric.
 Check out this awesome example from littleredwindow.com (step by step)

 5. Changing knobs & handles to give your dresser a style upgrade

 As you can see in these examples, changing the handles & knobs can go a long way to give your dresser a whole new look.
 There is a huge range of knobs and handles available online or in stores, so you can find something that matches your existing decor & the colors & patterns you chose for the makeover.
-If your dresser is painted or stained, make sure the new knobs and handles also match the finish.
 You may also want to consider whether you want to match the hardware to the other furniture in the room or go for something completely different.

 As mentioned earlier, glass (transparent) handles are perfect for stencil or image transfer makeovers.
 Check out this example from our accent cabinet makeover

-Adding pumpkin knobs to this light blue dresser.
-They were originally bronze, so Christina painted them white instead
+Did you know you can paint knobs?
+Pumpkin knobs were added to this light blue dresser.
+They were originally bronze, so Christina painted them white instead.

-Using card catalog handles to give a dresser a bit of a workshop look
+Christina also chose card catalog handles to give a dresser a bit of a workshop look.

 6. Adding decorative trims, appliques, overlays, or moldings

 Making your IKEA dresser look unique is so in demand that there are entire websites dedicated to IKEA hacks, and e-commerce have emerged just to sell you the hardware.
 Above is a perfect example of how a boring Swedish design can become gorgeous with a bit of elbow grease.
 Source ikeahackers.net

 Adding wood appliques or trims is a great way to make your dresser a more upscale look.